 - Your child is enthusiastic but still doesn’t understand [topic].
-Additional work on these topics would be incredibly helpful.
+Additional work on this topic would be incredibly helpful.

 - Your child requests a great deal of adult assistance when completing school work.
 Let’s work on encouraging independent work.

 Report card comments for students whose skills are proficient:

 Let the parent know all the positives about their child and perhaps encourage students to dig just a little bit deeper.

 - Your student comes to school each day prepared to work hard.